Diabetes, Obesity and Metabolism

 Online ISSN: 1463-1326

-Authors are reminded that Diabetes, Obesity and Metabolism is primarily a journal of pharmacology and therapeutics, spanning cellular, animal and human research, and including well designed studies of dietary and lifestyle interventions.
-The scope of the journal includes pharmacokinetics and pharmacodynamics, cost-effectiveness, preclinical pharmacology, and phase I-IV clinical studies.
-High-quality meta-analyses and systematic reviews that provide original information on treatment effects are also considered.
-The journal welcomes submission of (1) Original Research Papers, (2) Research Letters, (3) Letters to the Editor (Correspondence) and (4) Review Articles.
+Authors are reminded that Diabetes, Obesity and Metabolism is primarily a journal of pharmacology and therapeutics.
+The scope of the journal includes human pharmacokinetics and pharmacodynamics, cost-effectiveness studies, preclinical pharmacology, and phase I-IV clinical trials.
+High-quality meta-analyses and systematic reviews that provide original information on treatment effects and safety are also considered as original research papers.
+The journal welcomes submission of (1) Original Research Papers, (2) Research Letters, (3) Letters to the Editor (Correspondence), usually commenting on a recent publication in the journal, and (4) Unsolicited Review Articles with an emphasis on therapeutics, although most Reviews are commissioned by the Reviews Editor.

 Contact details for The Editorial Office: